suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 ## Headers

-Looking at the various headers in the application we notice that they apply a slightly different font choice and weight.
+Looking at the various headers in the application, we notice that they apply a slightly different font choice and weight.
 They also lack the margin the default browser is applying.